 Changes to fire detection, alarm and warning system licences

-Key changes for existing licensees:
+Key changes for licensees:

 - The definition of ‘fire protection work’ has been amended and from 1 May 2021, no longer includes the installation, certification, repair or maintenance of a battery-operated smoke alarm in a building that is a class 1a or 2 building under the Building Code of Australia.

-The contractor licensing exemption that allowed, prior to 1 May 2021, “Inspection, testing, installation or general repair by a person who is a licensed electrical mechanic, of a fire detection system, alarm system or emergency warning and communication system for a building” without a QBCC contractor licence will be removed from 1 May 2021.
+The contractor licensing exemption that allowed, prior to 1 May 2021, “Inspection, testing, installation or general repair by a person who is a licensed electrical mechanic, of a fire detection system, alarm system or emergency warning and communication system for a building” without a QBCC contractor licence was removed from 1 May 2021.

-Licensed electricians will require a QBCC contractor licence for this fire protection work to the extent that it is not electrical work under the Electrical Safety Act 2002.
+Licensed electricians require a QBCC contractor licence for this fire protection work to the extent that it is not electrical work under the Electrical Safety Act 2002.